iAMSagar44/batch-job-mcp/README.md

 - `credit_transactions`: Credit transactions
 - `credit_card_payments`: Credit card payment transactions
 - `categories`: List of transaction categories

+If the `spring.profiles.active` in the application.properties file is set to 'local', then these tables are automatically created.

 The Spring Batch tables are automatically created when `spring.batch.jdbc.initialize-schema=always`.